bluMyst/prawtoys/README.md

 ## Installing/running

-First of all, install Python 3 and praw.
-You can install praw by running:
+First of all, install Python 3 and make sure it's in your PATH.
+Then run:

-    python -m pip install praw
+    python -m pip install --upgrade praw praw-oauth2util

 Then, run prawtoys with: